srijan-paul/srijan-paul.github.io/injuly.in/src/blog/ts-adt.md

 date: 2024-05-20
 ---

-I write TypeScript and Go at my job.
+I write Go and TypeScript at my day job.
-I've written close to ~100k lines of TS and ~30k lines of Go in some four odd years.
 In both these languages, I often reach for patterns that I had originally learned while using Haskell.
-Some of these tools deserve more publicity, so I'm writing a series of articles about them.
+This series of articles will cover some ideas from functional programming that I think every programmer should at least have a passing familiarity with.

-In later entries, I will cover:
+In later entries, I will implement:

   1. Higher Kinded Types.
   2. Type classes (called "traits" in Rust).
   3. Generalized Algebraic Data Types.

-As an introduction, we'll pick a simpler concept – [ADTs](https://en.wikipedia.org/wiki/Algebraic_data_type).
+As an introduction though, we'll pick a simpler concept – [ADTs](https://en.wikipedia.org/wiki/Algebraic_data_type).

 In functional programming, algebraic types are so ubiquitous that you would be hard pressed to find a language that doesn't support them.
 Strangely though, nothing about them demands that a language be functional by paradigm.
 That imperative languages have avoided ADTs for decades seems almost an accident.

-Fortunately, TypeScript *almost* supports them as a first class feature.
+Fortunately, TypeScript has everything we need to use ADTs.

 ## Motivation